-Nov 19, 2020 Joe Kleiman Asia, Attractions, Business, Europe & Middle East, Events, Headlines, Live Shows and Spectacles, Museums, News, North America, Technology & Media, Theme Parks, World markets Comments Off on From classics to high tech: Themed Entertainment Association announces newest Thea Award recipients
+Nov 19, 2020 Joe Kleiman Asia, Attractions, Business, Europe & Middle East, Events, Homepage Slider, Live Shows and Spectacles, Museums, News, North America, Technology & Media, Theme Parks, World markets Comments Off on From classics to high tech: Themed Entertainment Association announces newest Thea Award recipients

 Nov 19, 2020 — The Themed Entertainment Association (TEA) today announced the newest group of TEA Thea Awards recipients – considered one of the greatest honors within the attractions industry.